- Executive Director's Office

 Please use the following guidelines when sending out oversize or bulk mail via Canada Post:

-SFU Surrey uses BC Mail to handle Canada Post postage and delivery.
+SFU Surrey uses BC mail to handle Canada Post postage and delivery.
 There is a handling and processing fee for all Canada Post mailouts that will be charged to departments that use this service.
 There is a Canada Post outlet located in the Central City mall for personal use.

 For Canada Post rates please refer to the Canada Post website below.

 Please note that couriers cannot deliver to PO Box addresses.
-Keys to PO Boxes are managed by the country's postal service which are not shared with couriers.